 11 January – Death anniversary of Lal Bahadur Shastri

-Lal Bahadur Shastri was India’s second Prime Minister gave the slogan of ‘Jai Kisan, Jai Jawan’ to honor the contribution of soldiers and peasants to the unity, integrity, and security of the nation, even in times of war and agrarian crisis.
+Lal Bahadur Shastri was India’s second Prime Minister who gave the slogan of ‘Jai Kisan, Jai Jawan’ to honor the contribution of soldiers and peasants to the unity, integrity, and security of the nation, even in times of war and agrarian crisis.
 On 11th January Lal Bahadur Shastri died after signing the Tashkent Agreement with Pakistan.
 His post-mortem was not conducted at that time, that is why it has not been clear to date as to what caused Shastriji’s death.

 12 January – National Youth Day (birthday of Swami Vivekananda)

 National Youth Day (NYD) is celebrated in India on January 12 to mark the birth anniversary of the social reformer, philosopher, and thinker Swami Vivekananda.
-He was considered a major force in the revival of Hinduism in India and bringing it to the status of major world religion in the late 19th century.
-He was the chief disciple of the 19th-century Indian mystic Ramakrishna and founder of the Ramakrishna Math and the Ramakrishna Mission.
+He was considered a major force in the revival of Hinduism in India and brought it to the status of major world religion in the late 19th century.
+He was the chief disciple of the 19th-century Indian mystic Ramakrishna and the founder of the Ramakrishna Math and the Ramakrishna Mission.

 15 January – Indian Army Day

 Indian Army Day is celebrated every year on January 15, to commemorate the jawans and the Indian Army.
 The chief of Army staff inspects a parade by units of the country’s armed forces.
 Army Day is celebrated to mark Lt Gen K. M. Carriappa taking over as commander-in-chief of the Indian Army in 1949 from General Francis Butcher, the last British commander-in-chief of India.